miestwin/pdf_creator/README.md

 ### How to use this?

-Go to the website "path to app" and just start creating markdown.
+Go to the website "https://damp-retreat-98374.herokuapp.com/" and just start creating markdown.
 When you are done just click "DOWNLOAD".

 ### How was this built?